Examples and counter-examples of log-symplectic manifolds

 \begin{theorem} Let $(M^4,\pi)$ be a compact, orientable, log-symplectic manifold with singular locus $Z$.
-Then each unoriented component of $M\backslash Z$ can be compactified as a symplectic manifold. \end{theorem} \begin{proof} Indeed, according to Theorem \ref{theo:proper}, we can deform the log-symplectic structure into a proper one.
-Then according to Lemma \ref{lem:monodromy}, the symplectomorphism $\gf_i$ of the symplectic leaves of the component $Z_i$ of the singular locus is indeed a monodromy map of a symplectic fibration.
-Then the result follows from Theorem \ref{theo:symplectic filling}. \end{proof}
+Then each unoriented component of $M\backslash Z$ can be compactified as a symplectic manifold. \end{theorem} \begin{proof} According to Theorem \ref{theo:general local form}, a \nhood\ of each connected component of $Z$ is equivalent to the building block of Construction \ref{cons:singular fiber} and hence we have two copies of $Z$ in such \nhood\ (one on either side of the singular locus) as a coisotropic submanifold.
+To reverse the surgery, one would need to prove that such coisotropic submanifold appears as the boundary of the (interior of) a symplectic manifold.
+But in four dimensions any cosymplectic manifold is automatically a taut foliation and hence the conclusion follows from the following theorem: \begin{theorem}[\cite{MR2388043}, Theorem 41.3.1] Let $Z$ be a closed 3-manifold and $\mc{F} \subset TZ$ be a smooth taut foliation.
+Let $\sigma \in \Omega^2(Z)$ be the closed form which is positive on the leaves of $\mc{F}$.
+Then there is a closed symplectic manifold $(X,\omega)$ containing $Z$ as a separating submanifold such that $\omega|Z = \sigma$. \end{theorem} \end{proof}